 NOTE: not tested yet!
-I'm putting it here to self-motivate to finish it soon, now that I've posted it :D
+I'm putting it here to self-motivate to finish it soon, now that I've posted it Taking inspiration from this

 All the milk was made into cheese or sour milk Uusivirta writes that people in ancient times ate cheeses cooked from sour milk as their everyday food.
 For feast they cooked cheeses using eggs.
 To sour milk for to make cheese there are several ways; wild plants (for example nettle) and the stomach of certain animals (Uusivirta, Rautavaara, Israelsson).
 Traditional sour product is also quark, spaghanum.
 Butter was made by processing the milk by hand in Iron Age, since we did have no churns in Iron-Age Finland.